TimRoller/TimRoller.github.io/about.md

 I've also enojoyed developing crypto portfolio analytics in python and uploading them to my <a href="https://github.com/TimRoller/Crypto-Portfolio-Analytics">GitHub</a> page.
 In addition, it's been both challenging and rewarding to push my knowledge of SQL and data analytics.

-In my free time I try to play as much basketball as much as possible, and get outside with my dog, Sierra.
+In my free time I try to play as much basketball as possible, and get outside with my dog, Sierra.

 Thanks for reading!